Journaling for Mental Health and Personal Growth

 Benefits of Journaling For Mental Health

-- Improve gratitude & feeling of happiness
+- Increased gratitude and feeling of happiness

-- Process feelings
+- Processing feelings

-- Process unhelpful thinking patterns
+- Understanding and challenging unhelpful thinking patterns

 - Relaxation & stress reduction

-- Memorise experiences & events
+- Memorising meaningful experiences & events

-- Support a positive daily routine
+- Supports positive daily routines

-Journaling for mental health is a free tool that anyone can use to support or improve their wellbeing and happiness.
+Journaling for mental health is something anyone can use to support or improve their wellbeing.
+It's beneficial for anyone, even if you don't experience mental health difficulties.

 Types of Journaling